hobrob/terabricks/README.md

 # terabricks
 A project that aims to bring the best of Teradata to Databricks

-1. **[Temporals](https://github.com/hobrob/terabricks/edit/main/temporals/README.md)** - A port of Teradata's temporal functions and operators.
+1. **[Temporals](https://github.com/hobrob/terabricks/edit/main/temporals/README.md)** - A port of Teradata's temporal functions and operators that work with the Period composite data type.